Medicare, Medicaid, and Related Data Sources

 http://www.statedataresourcecenter.com/

-CMS has released an updated Manual for State Payment of Medicare Premiums (formerly called “State Buy-in Manual”).
+CMS has released a Manual for State Payment of Medicare Premiums (formerly called “State Buy-in Manual”).
 The manual updates information and instructions to states on federal policy, operations, and systems concerning the payment of Medicare Parts A and B premiums (or buy-in) for individuals dually eligible for Medicare and Medicaid.
 See:

 Quality